dustytrinkets/dustytrinkets/README.md

 # Hi!
 I'm Laura

-### I am a developer with a passion for learning, exploring and developing with new technologies.
+I am a developer with a passion for learning, exploring and developing with new technologies.

+Also I am a psychologist, philosophy student, book lover, deadhead, traveller and some other random things

 ### Welcome to my GitHub!